gadicc/meteor-headers/README.md

 As above, but you need to pass `this` as the first argument.  e.g.
 `headers.get(this)` or `headers.get(this, 'host')`, and likewise,
 `headers.ready(this)`.
+For callbacks / anonymous functions, use `var self=this;` and call `headers.get(self)` from within the func.

 Available in Meteor methods and publish functions.
-There is now way to do this for Collection allow/denies unfortunately (but since that relies on a userId, you could use your own logic to set the latest headers per userId).
+There is no way to do this for Collection allow/denies unfortunately (but since that relies on a userId, you could use your own logic to set the latest headers per userId)`

+Note, `headers.get()` will always provide the headers for the INITIAL CONNECTION and not the headers for the current connection of the open socket, which is used for publish/methods.
+Use `headers.methodGet(this)` to get those headers.

 ## getClientIP() -- freebie